hovo-hakobyan/FPS-AI-Combat-Difficulty/README.md

 ```

 As you can see, we don't cache the content of our String Rule yet.
 That is because there is plenty of room for errors when inputting data inside a string rule table.
 Since the value type inside a string rule is an `FString`, the user can input any text.
-Even the slightest typo can cause our program to break.
+Even the slightest typo can cause our game to break.
 So we want to validate the data inside a string rule before copying them to our local `TArray`.
 We also want to give the user some feedback in case they made a mistake.
 We will use a separate function for this.

 `RuleManager.h`
 ```